robertorcosta/azure-docs.pt-br/articles/app-service/deploy-staging-slots.md

         </applicationInitialization>
     </system.webServer>

-Para obter mais informações sobre como personalizar o elemento `applicationInitialization`, consulte [falhas de permuta de slot de implantação mais comuns e como corrigi-los](https://ruslany.net/2017/11/most-common-deployment-slot-swap-failures-and-how-to-fix-them/).
+For more information on customizing the `applicationInitialization` element, see [Most common deployment slot swap failures and how to fix them](https://ruslany.net/2017/11/most-common-deployment-slot-swap-failures-and-how-to-fix-them/).

-Você também pode personalizar o comportamento de aquecimento com uma ou ambas as seguintes configurações de [aplicativo](configure-common.md):
+You can also customize the warm-up behavior with one or both of the following [app settings](configure-common.md):

-- `WEBSITE_SWAP_WARMUP_PING_PATH`: o caminho para o ping para aquecimento do seu site.
+- `WEBSITE_SWAP_WARMUP_PING_PATH`: The path to ping to warm up your site.
 Adicione essa configuração de aplicativo especificando um caminho personalizado que começa com uma barra (“/”) como o valor.
 Um exemplo é `/statuscheck`.
 O valor padrão é `/`.
-- `WEBSITE_SWAP_WARMUP_PING_STATUSES`: códigos de resposta HTTP válidos para a operação de aquecimento.
+- `WEBSITE_SWAP_WARMUP_PING_STATUSES`: Valid HTTP response codes for the warm-up operation.
 Adicione essa configuração de aplicativo com uma lista separada por vírgulas dos códigos HTTP.
-Um exemplo é `200,202`.
-Se o código de status retornado não estiver na lista, as operações aquecimento e swap serão interrompidas.
+An example is `200,202` .
+If the returned status code isn't in the list, the warmup and swap operations are stopped.
 Por padrão, todos os códigos de resposta são válidos.

 > [!NOTE]
-> O elemento de configuração `<applicationInitialization>` faz parte de cada inicialização de aplicativo, enquanto as duas configurações de aplicativo de comportamento de aquecimento se aplicam somente a trocas de slot.
+> The `<applicationInitialization>` configuration element is part of each app start-up, whereas the two warm-up behavior app settings apply only to slot swaps.

-Se você tiver problemas, consulte [solucionar problemas de trocas](#troubleshoot-swaps).
+If you have any problems, see [Troubleshoot swaps](#troubleshoot-swaps).

-## <a name="monitor-a-swap"></a>Monitorar uma troca
+## <a name="monitor-a-swap"></a>Monitor a swap

-Se a [operação de permuta](#AboutConfiguration) levar muito tempo para ser concluída, você poderá obter informações sobre a operação de permuta no [log de atividades](../monitoring-and-diagnostics/monitoring-overview-activity-logs.md).
+If the [swap operation](#AboutConfiguration) takes a long time to complete, you can get information on the swap operation in the [activity log](../monitoring-and-diagnostics/monitoring-overview-activity-logs.md).

-Na página de recursos do aplicativo no portal, no painel esquerdo, selecione log de **atividades**.
+On your app's resource page in the portal, in the left pane, select **Activity log**.

 Uma operação de troca é exibida na consulta de log como `Swap Web App Slots`.
 Você pode expandi-lo e selecionar uma das suboperações ou um dos erros para ver os detalhes.